toji/gl-matrix/README.md

 Contributing
 ----------------------
 Contributions are welcome!
-Please make pull requests agains the `dev` branch, and please provide unit tests for new functionality.
+Please provide unit tests for new functionality.
 (See TESTING.md for details)